Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You call down a bolt of baleful red lightning from above a creature you can see within 24 *(36m)*.
 The creature must succeed on a DEX Save or take 14 (4d6) lightning plus 11 (2d10) Necrotic damage, or half as much on a success.
 A creature reduced to 0 Hit Points by this damage is unaffected by the first source of healing it receives before the beginning of its next turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the Necrotic damage dealt by it increases by 1d10 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the Necrotic damage dealt by it increases by 1d10 for each slot level above 3.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*